archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 $$\text{Is } a \land \neg a \land b \land c \land d \text{ satisfiable?}$$

 is no, it is unsatisfiable.
-That is because there is no value we can assign to $a$ such that $a \land \neg a$ would yeild `True`, and therefore it is impossible for the entire statement to yeild `True`.
+That is because there is no value we can assign to $a$ such that $a \land \neg a$ would yield `True`, and therefore it is impossible for the entire statement to yield `True`.

 ><sup>*</sup>: More technically, it is known as a "formula" or "wff" ("well-formed formula").
 "Well-formed" in the sense that it is syntactically correct such that it can be interpreted in our context.
 "Formula" in the sense that it is something formed by putting symbols together.
 >
 > $$ wff \subset statement $$
 >
->"$\land\land\land A \land \lor B B B$" for example is a statment but not a formula since it is not well-formed.
+>"$\land\land\land A \land \lor B B B$" for example is a statement but not a formula since it is not well-formed.
 >
 >p.s.
 In order to know how the symbol works here we rely on its association with the meaning of some lexical item in English, like the word "not" in the case of $\neg$, and our intuitive understanding of how "not" functions.
 We need to keep in mind that the symbols by themselves have no absolute meaning: some are even interpreted differently in different systems of logic ([classical logic](http://ncatlab.org/nlab/show/classical+logic) vs [intuitionistic logic](http://ncatlab.org/nlab/show/intuitionistic+logic) for example).
 But that is outside of the scope of this article, and so for the moment let's just take it as that these symbols indeed mean what the words mean.
 >